Financial Samurai

 11) Overestimating your abilities.

-You may have gotten straight A’s at Harvard, but you don’t know shit once you first start working.
+You may have gotten straight A's at Harvard, but you don't know hard skills once you first start working.
 If you carry your superiority complex into the work environment without putting in your due diligence, you will fail miserably.
 It is much better to come in with the attitude that you know nothing.

 Suffering from Dunning-Kruger (delusion) is one of the biggest career limiting moves.
 Always stay humble, respectful, and curious.
+Be congruent with your beliefs and your abilities!

 12) Interoffice romance.